Last updated on July 5th, 2023

 Walking Trail From Herceg Novi to Tajno Brdo

-Here is the perfect hiking or walking opportunity for anyone who visits Herceg Novi and doesn’t have a car.
+Here is the perfect hiking or walking opportunity for anyone who considers visiting Herceg Novi and doesn’t have a car.
 The route goes to the old military fortification on the Tajno Brdo hill above Herceg Novi where you get a fantastic view of the city and Bay of Kotor.

 It is one of the easiest and most accessible walking paths in Montenegro for tourists of all levels.
 Of course, you’ll need to sweat a bit, but your efforts will pay off with the magnificent landscape.